Codeinsid/Game-System-Developed-in-Ruby/README.md

 ## Thiago almeida
-This is my project
+This is 'knights of the zodiac blog' with 'I18N' 'internationalization'

 ## The App

-register digital currencies and the type of digital currency with two different tables linked by a foreign key.
+system you try to guess the random generated number pre-defined by the system.

 ## Technology